-Raccoons generally live in hollow logs or a cavity in a tree but as they continue to expand into urban areas they don't hesitate to live in barns, attics or other nearby man made structures.
+Raccoons generally live in hollow logs or a cavity in a tree, but as they continue to expand into urban areas they don't hesitate to live in barns, attics or other nearby man made structures.

-The abundance of human food left in dumpsters, a lack of natural predators like coyotes or fox and general hunting and trapping restrictions allow them to thrive.
+The abundance of human food left in dumpsters, a lack of natural predators like coyotes or fox, and general hunting and trapping restrictions allow them to thrive.

 In the fall they will prepare for the cold by packing on extra body fat to help them survive the winter.

-In an urban environment their diet consists of garbage, vegetables and plans from a nearby garden or pet food left over at a nearby house.
+In an urban environment their diet consists of garbage, vegetables and plants from a nearby garden, or pet food left over at a nearby house.

 Although it's not understood exactly why they do it, the raccoon is one of the only animals that will quickly dunk its food several times in water (if it's nearby) before eating it.

 Raccoons are commonly referred to as "ringtails" because of their distinctive bushy tail that has black and brown colored bands.

-They weigh about 22 pounds and measure 30 to 36 inches but some males have been known to grow much larger.
+They weigh about 22 pounds and measure 30 to 36 inches, but some males have been known to grow much larger.

 A raccoon has very nimble front fingers giving it great dexterity.